 Courts and Grandparents

-Courts do recognise that grandparents are often central to children’s lives.
 The Children Act 1989 has made provision to allow them to apply for certain orders through the Courts.
 The grandparents can make an application to the Courts separate to their child’s application if he/she should be the one that does not have the children living with them and is having difficulty in seeing them due to the unwillingness of the other partner.

-Unfortunately, grandparents do have to seek the permission of the Court to apply for any order, unlike their child, but the Court is usually happy to grant the same and some form of contact as long as a strong bond with the grandchildren can be established.
+seek the permission of the Court to apply for any order, unlike their child, but the Court is usually happy to grant the same and some form of contact as long as a strong bond with the grandchildren can be established.
 It has to be said that it is becoming easier for grandparents to apply through the Courts to maintain their relationship with their grandchildren usually by way of a weekend visit and/or through telephone calls, Skype and email.

 However, the Court process can be stressful and expensive especially when one parent opposes the application.
 Many grandparents cannot afford the same and also find thought of litigation emotionally burdensome on their already fragile health.
 The first hearing usually involves the opposing party attending Court together with the grandparents and the District Judge attempting to try and encourage the parties to reach a settlement.